LinkedInLearning/gulpjs4-2824056/README.md

-# Gulp.js 4
+# Gulp.js: Web Project Workflows

-This is the repository for the LinkedIn Learning course on Gulp.js 4.
-The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/instructors/ray-villalobos).
+This is the repository for the LinkedIn Learning course Gulp.js: Web Project Workflows.
+The full course is available from [LinkedIn Learning][lil-course-url].

+![Gulp.js: Web Project Workflows][lil-thumbnail-url]
+Modern front-end development means more than just writing HTML, CSS, and JavaScript.
+Developing an efficient workflow will help you write better code and test and deploy your web applications easily and efficiently.
+Gulp.js make setting up compression, minification, preprocessing, and other common tasks as easy as writing a setup file.
+In this course, learn how to use gulp.js to build workflows that make managing the process of building websites a bit easier.
+Senior staff author Ray Villalobos demonstrates how to use gulp.js to automate common processes, including how to create serial workflows and process JavaScript with Babel.

 ## Instructions